Medically reviewed on Jan 21, 2018 by L. Anderson, PharmD.

-Diabetes is a life-long disease marked by high levels of sugar in the blood.
-It can be caused by too little insulin (a hormone produced by the pancreas to regulate blood sugar), resistance to insulin (when cells in the body cannot effectively use insulin), or both.
+Diabetes is a chronic, long-term disease marked by high levels of sugar in the blood.
+It can be caused by too little or no insulin (a hormone produced by the pancreas to regulate blood sugar), resistance to insulin (when cells in the body cannot effectively use insulin), or both.
 Diabetes can lead to serious health complications including heart disease, blindness, kidney failure, and lower-extremity amputations, such as a foot or lower leg.

 - a family history of type 2 diabetes